MicroEJ/docs/KernelDeveloperGuide/runtimeEnvironment.rst

 The Runtime Environment uses the version ``1.3.4`` of the EDC library instead of the version ``1.2.3`` fetched transitively by the dependency ``com.microej.kernelapi#edc;1.0.6``.

-Kernel APIs as project file
+Kernel APIs as Project File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Kernel APIs can also be defined in a file in the Runtime Environment directly.